Nonuniqueness for the kinetic Fokker-Planck equation with inelastic boundary conditions: Weak solutions for the original problem.

-An issue that has been considered in \cite{HJV} is the long time asymptotics of the solutions in a strip with absorbing boundary conditions.
-It turns out that in that case the amount of mass left in the strip is bounded by an exponentially decreasing function.
-In the situation considered in this paper, the expected behaviour is the convergence to one stationary solution.
-The same issue can be formulated in unbounded domains.
-In the case of half-planes one can expect self-similar behaviours for the solutions.

-It might be interesting to examine the possibility of having other types of boundary conditions allowing for the possibility of prescribing boundary conditions at the singular set.
-It might be possible to have this type of phenomenon in some classes of diffusive boundary conditions.
-Is there some example of diffusive boundary condition for which the total energy of the particles is conserved yielding trajectories reaching the singular set in finite time?
-Is it possible to impose then additional boundary conditions of the types considered in this paper?

-We have obtained estimates for the measured valued solutions $P$ using the duality formula (\ref{A3}).
-It should be possible to obtain detailed pointwise estimates for $P\left( x,v,t\right) $ outside the singular set.
-However, in this paper we have just derived pointwise estimates for the functions $\varphi $ solving the adjoint problems.

-\begin{acknowledgement} The authors would like to thank the Hausdorff Center for Mathematical Sciences of the University of Bonn and Pohang Mathematics Institute where part of this work was done.
-HJH is partly supported by the Basic Science Research Program (2010-0008127) and (2013053914) through the National Research Foundation of Korea (NRF).
-JJ is supported in part by NSF grants DMS-1212142 and DMS-1351898.
+{\bf Acknowledgements.} The authors would like to thank the Hausdorff Center for Mathematical Sciences of the University of Bonn and Pohang Mathematics Institute where part of this work was done.
+HJH is partly supported by the Basic Science Research Program (2015R1A2A2A0100251) through the National Research Foundation of Korea (NRF).
+JJ is supported in part by NSF grants DMS-1608492 and DMS-1608494.
 The authors acknowledge support through the CRC 1060 The mathematics of emergent effects at the University of Bonn, that is funded through the German Science Foundation (DFG).
-We thank Seongwon Lee for helping with figures in the paper. \end{acknowledgement}
+We thank Seongwon Lee for helping with figures in the paper.